ibm-cloud-docs/log-analysis/core/service-connection.md

 ## Limitations that use private endpoints
 {: #network_endpoints_limitations}

-Consider the following limitations:
-* Ingestion endpoints of type `syslog-tcp (syslog-a)` and `syslog-udp (syslog-u)` are not currently supported on the Cloud Service Endpoint (CSE) network.
-* The logging web UI is not currently supported on the private network.
+The logging web UI is not supported on the private network.